Contact

 In addition, the annual disclosure must include the following information:

-Where the presence of such an investor cannot be readily ascertained, the Firm must be able to provide this information upon request.
+Where the presence of such an investor cannot be readily ascertained, the Firm must be able to provide this information upon request, and investors can contact Compliance@melqart.com in relation to any such request

-The annual disclosure (COBS 2.2B.7 R) should include a summary of the implementation of the firm’s engagement policy, together with a general description of voting behaviour in the period, an explanation of the most significant votes and reporting on the use of the services of proxy advisors.
+Annual disclosure required under FCA COBS 2.2B.7 R should include a summary of the implementation of the firm’s engagement policy, together with a general description of voting behaviour in the period, an explanation of the most significant votes and reporting on the use of the services of proxy advisors.

 The Firm’s Voting Behaviour